erdemiraysu/Exploratory-Movie-Analyses/README.md

 ## Methods
 ***
 * Derive **profit** (cost minus budget) and **return on investment** (profit/cost times 100) as means to assess "profitability".
-* Use **Median** instead of Mean due to the skewness of the distributions towards right and the presence of outlier movies with extreme success.
+* Use **Median** instead of Mean due to the skewness of the distributions and the presence of outlier movies with extreme success.

 ## Results and Conclusions
 ***